atick-faisal/label-studio/label_studio/io_storages/README.md

 The Storage Proxy API is a critical component that handles access to files stored in cloud storages (S3, GCS, Azure, etc.).
 It serves two main purposes:

-1. **Security & Access Control**: It acts as a secure gateway to cloud storage resources, enforcing Label Studio's permission model and preventing direct exposure of cloud credentials to the client.
+1. **Security & Access Control**: It acts as a secure gateway to cloud storage resources, enforcing Annotation Hub's permission model and preventing direct exposure of cloud credentials to the client.

 2. **Flexible Content Delivery**: It supports two modes of operation based on the storage configuration:
    - **Redirect Mode** (`presign=True`): Generates pre-signed URLs with temporary access and redirects the client to them.
 This is efficient as content flows directly from the storage to the client.
-   - **Proxy Mode** (`presign=False`): Streams content through the Label Studio server.
+   - **Proxy Mode** (`presign=False`): Streams content through the Annotation Hub server.
 This provides additional security and is useful when storage providers don't support pre-signed URLs or when administrators want to enforce stricter access control.

 ### How It Works